DebtWave FAQ

 Credit Counseling is a free service that includes analyzing an individual or family’s, liabilities, assets, monthly expenses and monthly income, in order to provide guidance and ultimately recommend an action plan to pay off their unsecured debt.

-One of the debt-payoff strategies we recommend is a debt management program (DMP), which typically allows the participant to enjoy reduced interest rates, one low monthly payment, and becoming debt free in fewer than five years.
+One of the debt-payoff strategies we recommend is a debt management program (DMP).
+Our program typically allows the participant to enjoy reduced interest rates, one low monthly payment, and becoming debt free in fewer than five years.

 Read more: Benefits of a Financial Analysis with a Credit Counselor